fsantanna/go-ipfs/IPPS.md

 Currently, there is no *pub/sub* mechanism available for IPFS users because there is no easy way to broadcast (or listen to) file submissions.

-IPFS is *pull-driven* and not *push-driven*, i.e., you cannot say to the world "hey, look at this new cat picture".
+IPFS is *pull-driven* and not *push-driven*, i.e., one cannot say to the world "hey, look at this new cat picture".
+Instead, users need to know the path of a file and explicitly request it.

 We propose (and implement) two new commands to provide *pub/sub* for IPFS: